 - Housing in Substandard Condition

-Landlords are obligated to maintain their rental properties to the minimum standards set by the Uniform Housing Code and the Dangerous Building Code.
-Examples of violations include heating problems, plumbing problems, electrical problems, lack of weather protection and structural hazards.
+Property owners are obligated to maintain their properties to the minimum standards set by the Uniform Housing Code and the Dangerous Building Code.
+This is especially important for rental properties.
+Examples of common violations include but are not limited to:

 You may not post a sign in the right of way or on public property.
 In residential areas, you may post the following signs on private property temporarily: